CornDavid5/FuzzingMicroservicesReport/train-ticket/README.md

   <summary>ts-preserve-service</summary>

   ### Functionality
-  /api/v1/preserveservice/preserve: provide API to reserve ticket, whose train number starts with G or D.
+  /api/v1/preserveservice/preserve: provide APIs to reserve a ticket, whose train number starts with G or D.

+  When a reservation is confirmed, a event will be produced.
+However, in the source code, the event producing code is commented. [usage](https://github.com/FudanSELab/train-ticket/blob/master/ts-preserve-service/src/main/java/preserve/service/PreserveServiceImpl.java#L261)

   ### Related Files
-  all code is in this [folder](https://github.com/FudanSELab/train-ticket/blob/master/ts-preserve-service)
+  All code is in this [folder](https://github.com/FudanSELab/train-ticket/blob/master/ts-preserve-service)

   ### Interactions
   | Service                 | URI                                                          | Method | Data Sent                  |